Posted on

 There are several theories as to why CoQ10 benefits health health:

 • Cardiac contractions require energy.
-There is a theory that myocardial failure or heart failure may be caused by the reduced production of the energy in mitochondria.
+There is a theory that myocardial failure or heart failure may be caused by the reduced production of energy in mitochondria.
 As mentioned before, COQ10 is the main component in the transport of electrons necessary for ATP production.

 • Anti-inflammatory effects.
 Cardiovascular diseases are related to chronic inflammation.

-it could also have potential benefits for neurodegenerative diseases like Parkinson’s and Alzheimer’s.
+It could also have potential benefits for neurodegenerative diseases like Parkinson’s and Alzheimer’s.
 This is why you may see Coenzyme Q10 show up on a Full Scan, in relation to the Nervous System, or on our new Brain scan.

 Research has also suggested that CoQ10 may help with managing the symptoms of chronic illnesses such as fibromyalgia, diabetes, and certain types of cancer.
 However, more studies are needed to understand the full range of CoQ10’s potential health benefits.